mariomui/_dataview-views-and-macros/_dataview-views.md

   - Note-Taking could very easily be a note named Note-taking so consistency is much better.
 - [ ] Replace all mentions of Note-Taking with MNote Taking System and create a note pertaining to that.
   - convert all files named `[[Note-taking-system,cf.-Mario-Mui,]]` into [[,aka-Note-taking-system,cf.-Mario-Mui]]
-- [ ] Add a versioning comment for every [[Partial-dataview,vis-Noteshippo]] housed in this folder
+- [ ] Add a versioning comment for every [[Partial-dataview,vis-Noteshippo,]] housed in this folder
 * #_todo/to-muse/on-noteshippo
   * [ ] Alias or aliases do not change when folder change.
   * [ ] Folder pages change with the folder renaming

 * #_todo/to-muse/on-noteshippo/regarding-meta-note-naming-rules
   - [ ] All tag pages and folder pages aside from the top level  A_ B_ C_ D_...Z_ will be prefixed with an underscore.
-- [ ] Insert media detailing usage of Partial dataview into each [[Partial-dataview,vis-Noteshippo]]'s [[private-header,b.t.-Anchor-heading-api]][[,aka-private-H1,ad-finem-Note-Taking]]
+- [ ] Insert media detailing usage of Partial dataview into each [[Partial-dataview,vis-Noteshippo,]]'s [[private-header,bt.-Noteshippo-heading-api,]][[,aka-private-H1,ad-finem-Note-Taking]]

 ## About

 This [[folder-page,vis-Noteshippo,]] describes the files that should be housed inside this folder.
-It describes the types of files that should be classified as a [[Partial-dataview,vis-Noteshippo]] , or a [[macro]].
+It describes the types of files that should be classified as a [[Partial-dataview,vis-Noteshippo,]] , or a [[macro]].
 Mostly, the files are a sandbox for pages with views powered by [[C_library_notes/inbox-list-of-plugins,b.t.-ObsidianMD-app,etc/Dataview-plugin,b.t.-ObsidianMD-app,]].

 Any subfolders will also be described here.